-In FY 2024, BSEE will continue to advance technologies for detecting oil spills and determining oil slick thickness using remote sensing tools, integration of remote sensing data to support operational decision making, and the development of "smart" skimming technologies to improve recovery rates.
+In FY 2025, BSEE will continue to advance technologies for detecting oil spills and determining oil slick thickness using remote sensing tools, integration of remote sensing data to support operational decision making, and the development of "smart" skimming technologies to improve recovery rates.
 Additionally, BSEE will continue to support research projects to better understand innovative response measures proposed for use in the Arctic.
-BSEE will also continue to work with Federal partners, such as the USCG Research and Development Center, NOAA, NASA, and the U.S. Army Cold Regions Research and Engineering Laboratory, as well as international organizations such as the Arctic Council's Emergency Prevention, Preparedness, and Response Working Group and Canada's Multi-Partner Research Initiative, to engage in its continuous program of domestic and global information exchange that facilitates improvements in oil spill research.
-In FY 2024, BSEE will also continue to advance new in-situ burn techniques that will improve burning efficiency, reduce soot emissions, provide for burning of highly emulsified oil, and reduce sinking residues.
+BSEE will also continue to work with Federal partners, such as the USCG Research and Development Center, NOAA, NASA, and the U.S. Army Cold Regions Research and Engineering Laboratory, as well as international organizations such as the Arctic Council's Emergency Prevention, Preparedness, and Response Working Group and Canada's Multi-Partner Research Initiative (MPRI), to engage in its continuous program of domestic and global information exchange that facilitates improvements in oil spill research.
+In FY 2025, BSEE will also continue to advance new in-situ burn techniques that will improve burning efficiency, reduce soot emissions, provide for burning of highly emulsified oil, and reduce sinking residues.
 These techniques will have profound impacts on Arctic spill preparedness, where disposal or transfer of collected oil is problematic due to remoteness, and soot and burn residue can harm the environment.
+Associated with the MPRI, BSEE will research technologies to measure and characterize droplet sizes of dispersed oil as required in EPA's National Contingency Plan Subpart J. In FY 2025, BSEE will also focus research on identifying existing and new technologies to respond to dielectric fluid spills that could result from offshore renewable energy operations.
+Offshore wind farms may have large quantities of dielectric fluids that are necessary for their efficient operations and the characteristics of these types of fluids are not well understood.

-Management of Ohmsett, the National Oil Spill Response Research and Renewable Energy Test marine debris (pre-production plastic pellet) removal are conducted by the Bureau and researchers from around the globe.
-Located at Naval Weapons Station Earle in Leonardo, New Jersey, Ohmsett is comprised primarily of a 667-foot-long and 66-foot-wide tank filled with 2.6 million gallons of saltwater that provides the Bureau, academia, and industry a unique training, testing, and evaluation environment that simulates real-world conditions.
-With the ability to conduct tests using crude oil and other fluids, equipment manufacturers, scientists, regulators, and responders can test and train using full-scale equipment in wave conditions that mimics those encountered offshore.
+Management of Ohmsett, the National Oil Spill Response Research and Renewable Energy Test

+Facility: BSEE will continue its long-term management of the Ohmsett facility, the largest outdoor testing facility of its kind in North America, where a variety of research projects including oil spill response, remote sensing, wave energy capture, and marine debris (pre-production plastic pellet) removal are conducted by the Bureau and researchers from around the globe.
+Located at Naval Weapons Station Earle in Leonardo, New Jersey, Ohmsett comprises a 667-foot-long and 66-foot-wide tank filled with 2.6 million gallons of saltwater that provides the Bureau, academia, and industry a unique training, testing, and evaluation environment that simulates real-world conditions.
+With the ability to conduct tests using crude oil and other fluids, equipment manufacturers, scientists, regulators, and responders can test and train using full-scale equipment in wave conditions that mimic those encountered offshore.
+In FY 2025, BSEE will begin preparing for the next tank refurbishment, where the tank is taken offline every five years to conduct inspections and intense maintenance in support of continued operations of the 50-year-old facility.